-Texas Tech University School of Law boasts a rich history spanning more than 49 years.
+Founded in 1967, Texas Tech University School of Law boasts a rich history.
 In the 1930s, Alvin R. Allison, a self-described “country lawyer from Levelland,” could not afford to attend one of the three American Bar Association-accredited law schools in Texas.
 Instead of attending law school, he earned his law license by apprenticing under a local attorney for two years and passing the Texas Bar Examination in 1934.

-Since opening, the School of Law has graduated thousands of students, including the first woman to head a major federal law enforcement agency, the Army's highest-ranked military legal officer, and some of the nation's top litigators.
+Since opening, the School of Law has graduated more than 8,500 students, including the first woman to head a major federal-law enforcement agency, the Army's highest-ranking legal officer, general counsels of corporations, elected officials, state and federal judges, and some of the nation's top litigators.

-Texas Tech Law offers a robust clinical program, three academic centers, nine dual-degree programs, three concentration programs, a regional externship program, a recognized legal practice program, and a competitive advocacy program that has earned 31 national and international championships.
+Texas Tech Law offers a robust clinical program, three academic centers, 10 dual-degree programs, three concentration programs, a regional-externship program, a recognized legal-practice program, a public-service graduation requirement, an innovative leadership program, two award-winning law journals, and a nationally competitive advocacy program that boasts 49 national and international championships.

-With quality students, talented faculty, and devoted staff, the School of Law continues to produce gifted attorneys who work across the state, region and country.
+With quality students, talented faculty, and devoted staff, the School of Law continues to produce gifted attorneys who practice across the state, region, and country.